 As a Volunteer, what Policies should I be sure to follow?

-Credentials will be distributed at Volunteer Day and must be worn and clearly visible at all times.
+Credentials will be distributed at Volunteer Clothing Pick-Up day(s) and must be worn and clearly visible at all times.
 Credential serves as ticket on days you are not working.

 - The clubhouse and clubhouse parking lot